grisha/mod_python/Doc/tutorial.rst

     handler function was called ``'spam'``, then the directive would be ``'PythonHandler myscript::spam'``.

-    Note that a handler must take one argument - the request ZZZ - add ref object.
-The request object is an object that provides all of the information about this particular request - such as the IP of client, the headers, the URI, etc. The communication back to the client is also done via the request object, i.e. there is no ``response'' object.
+    Note that a handler must take one argument - the :ref:`pyapi-mprequest`.
+    The request object is an object that provides all of the information about this particular request - such as the IP of client, the headers, the URI, etc. The communication back to the client is also done via the request object, i.e. there is no "response" object.

   * ::